pygobject/pycairo/doc/reference/patterns.rst

    .. method:: set_extend(extend)

-      :param extend: an extend describing how the area outside of the *Pattern* will be drawn
+      :param extend: an :ref:`EXTEND <constants_EXTEND>` describing how the area outside of the *Pattern* will be drawn

       Sets the mode to be used for drawing outside the area of a *Pattern*.
-See :ref:`EXTEND attributes <mattributes_extend>`
-      for details on the semantics of each extend strategy.

-      The default extend mode is :attr:`cairo.EXTEND_NONE` for :class:`SurfacePattern` and :attr:`cairo.EXTEND_PAD` for
+      The default extend mode is :data:`cairo.EXTEND_NONE` for :class:`SurfacePattern` and :data:`cairo.EXTEND_PAD` for
       :class:`Gradient` Patterns.

    .. method:: set_matrix(matrix)

-      :param matrix: a cairo matrix (:class:`Matrix`)
+      :param matrix: a :class:`Matrix`

       Sets the *Pattern's* transformation matrix to *matrix*.
 This matrix is a transformation from user space to pattern space.